roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 There is additional functionality built in to the Hive Active SLR2/SLT2 pair which at present cannot be overridden by external control.

-The SLR2 controls the switch timing of the CH/HW relays in the case of rapid CH/HW command switching. ie. In order to protect a connected boiler from rapid switching of these signals resulting in possible damage, a delay is built in to the SLR2.
+The SLR2 controls the switch timing of the CH/HW relays in the case of sending rapid on/off switch commands to the controller. ie. In order to protect a connected boiler from rapid switching of these signals resulting in possible damage, a delay is built in to SLR2 firmware preventing such rapid toggling.
 This mean that the controller goes into a mode where the relay LED status indicators flash to indicate that there will be a delay before the physical activation/deactivation of the appropriate relay.
 The relay switch delay is around 30 seconds

 The SLR2/SLT2 combination supports CH/HW scheduling that may be programmed into the thermostat by a sequence of button presses.
 This functionality is not important to me as this is done from my home automation software (Domoticz).
-I also believe that zigbee2MQTT would require the addition of new 'endpopints' to allow the programming of this schedule from mqtt.
+I also believe that zigbee2MQTT will require the addition of new 'endpopints' to allow the programming of this schedule from mqtt should this functionality be rwuired at some point

 When setting the heat control to 'off', the CH thermostat setpoint automatically switches to 1 deg C for the SLR2/SLT2 combination.
 I believe this is a 'frost stat' function automatically supported by the SLR2/SLT2 combination.